Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Factory ACC algorithms

-It is worth noting that the MPC planner can also use the predicted ego vehicle trajectory as the reference, which is more straightforward but probably needs a vision-based machine learning model.
-Detailed discussion can be found in \cite{zhou-mpc1,zhou-mpc2}.
+It is worth noting that the MPC planner can also use the predicted ego vehicle trajectory as the reference, which is more straightforward but probably needs a machine learning model.
+For more details, readers are referred to \cite{zhou-mpc3} which introduces a vision-based neural network model that outputs a 2s future ego vehicle trajectory.

-Recall that a linear controller outputs a desired speed value $v_{target}$, which is all a low-level PI controller needs.
-However, it is a different case for a low-level PIF controller since it needs both $v_{pid}$ and $a_{pid}$.
-Accordingly, except for the MPC solver, the MPC planner involves two more variables $v_{start}(\hat{t})$ and $a_{start}(\hat{t})$, which are updated using the following rule:
+Recall that a linear controller outputs a desired speed value $v_{\text{target}}$, which is all a low-level PI controller needs.
+However, it is a different case for a low-level PIF controller since it needs both $v_{\text{pid}}$ and $a_{\text{pid}}$.
+Consequently, the MPC planner involves two more variables $v_{\text{start}}(\hat{t})$ and $a_{\text{start}}(\hat{t})$ in the planning process, which are updated using the following rule:

-where $d\hat{t}$ denotes the time step for the planner to update, and $T_p$ is the planner step.
-The usage of $v_{start}$ and $a_{start}$ will be introduced shortly.